 \begin{refer}{\cite[Theorem 3.1]{fang11}} Let $M$ be a von Neumann algebra with trace $\tau$ and $N$ a von Neumann subalgebra.
 Then the following are equivalent: \begin{enumerate} \item The inclusion $N \subseteq M$ satisfies the weak asymptotic homomorphism property. \item If $x, x_1,\dots,x_n \in M$ with $Nx \subseteq \sum_{i=1}^{n} x_i N$, then $x \in N$. \end{enumerate} \end{refer}

+An element $x \in M$ for which there exist $x_1,\dots,x_n \in M$ with $Nx \subseteq \sum_{i=1}^{n} x_i N$ is called a one-sided quasi-normalizer of $N$, so the WAHP is equivalent saying that the one-sided quasi-normalizer of $N$ in $M$ is trivial.
+We let $\mathcal{QN}^{(1)}_{M}(N)$ denote the set of one-sided quasi-normalizers, and we have the following relationship between the various types of normalizers: Using this formulation of the WAHP, we note that it is quite easy to see that if $N \subseteq M$ is an inclusion of von Neumann algebras satisfying the WAHP, then the inclusion must also be singular.
+More than that, the one-sided normalizer of $N$ in $M$ must be trivial (i.e., $\mathcal{ON}_{M}(N) = \mathcal{U}(N)$).
+Furthermore, it is quite easy to argue that if the inclusion $N \subseteq M$ satisfies the WAHP, then the inclusion must also be irreducible.
 We note that Theorem~3.1 in \cite{fang11} is actually phrased in terms of the relative weak asymptotic homomorphism property, but Citation~\ref{WAHPquasi} is easily derived from it.

-An element $x \in M$ for which there exist $x_1,\dots,x_n \in M$ with $Nx \subseteq \sum_{i=1}^{n} x_i N$ is called a one-sided quasi-normalizer of $N$, so the weak asymptotic homomorphism property is equivalent saying that the one-sided quasi-normalizer of $N$ in $M$ is trivial.
-Moreover, as Jolissaint notes in \cite{Jolissaint12a}, the inclusion $N \subseteq M$ satisfies the weak asymptotic homomorphism property if and only if the inclusion $N \subseteq M$ is weakly mixing, i.e., $N$ is a weakly mixing subalgebra of $M$ (see \cite[Theorem~1.4]{Jolissaint12a}).
-This equivalence is also true of the relative versions of the weak asymptotic homomorphism property and weak mixing involving triples of von Neumann algebras, but we do not explore the relative versions in this paper.
-For more details on the relative weak asymptotic homomorphism property and relative weak mixing, we refer the interested reader to \cite{Jolissaint12a}, \cite{jolissaint12b}, \cite{fang11}, and \cite{cameron13}.
+As Jolissaint notes in \cite{Jolissaint12a}, the inclusion $N \subseteq M$ satisfies the WAHP if and only if the inclusion $N \subseteq M$ is weakly mixing, i.e., $N$ is a weakly mixing subalgebra of $M$ (see \cite[Theorem~1.4]{Jolissaint12a}).
+This equivalence is also true of the relative versions of the WAHP and weak mixing involving triples of von Neumann algebras, but we do not explore the relative versions in this paper.
+For more details on the relative WAHP and relative weak mixing, we refer the interested reader to \cite{Jolissaint12a}, \cite{jolissaint12b}, \cite{fang11}, and \cite{cameron13}.

 In the case of an inclusion of von Neumann algebras arising from a group inclusion, condition (2) in Citation~\ref{WAHPquasi} translates to a condition about covering a right coset with left cosets.
 More precisely, we have the following from \cite{fang11}: